H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 >
 > For example, `%d days, %d hours, %d minutes, %d seconds` (`English`) would be translated to `%d hari, %d jam, %d menit, %d detik` (`Indonesian`).
 >
-> The reason for implementing this feature and marking it as a TODO is to avoid having to rewrite the same strings in multiple `constant.go` files.
+> The reason for implementing this feature and marking it as a TODO is to avoid having to rewrite and recompile the same strings in multiple `constant.go` files.

 ## Supported Additional Features